wdi-sg/intro-to-coding/README.md

 _NB.
 If you are working in a code editor like Atom, then be sure to open the html page in your web browser and reload after each change you make._

-## Step 1: Adding Context to Content with HTML
+## Part 1: Adding Context to Content with HTML
 This is the copy we will be using for our example but feel free to replace it with your own.
 ```txt
 Ada Lovelace